New Valley Governorate: Cities, towns, oases

 New Valley has a number of cities, towns and oases.
 As of 2018, Kharga Oasis, and Dakhla Oasis were the two places in New Valley with a population of over 15,000.
 Farafra Oasis and Baris Oasis are also in New Valley.

 Industrial zones

-According to the Egyptian Governing Authority for Investment and Free Zones (GAFI), in affiliation with the Ministry of Investment (MOI), the following industrial zones are located in this governorate:
+According to the Governing Authority for Investment and Free Zones (GAFI), the following industrial zones are located in the New Valley Governorate: